JonLim/go-algorithm-club/README.md

 - [Merge Sort]().
 - [Heap Sort]().

+## Running Tests

+Once you've cloned the directory locally, from the root directory og `go-algorithm-club`, you can run `go test ./...` in terminal and run all of the current tests!

+Each algorithm and/or data structure has its own section in the directory, which can contain:

+- A `README` file, which explains the theory of the algorithm, as well as using examples to illustrate how they work
+- A Go file, which contains all of the code found in the `README`
+- A Go test file, which has testing scenarios for all of the code found in the Go file

 ## Credits

 Inspiration for the Go Algorithm Club comes from the [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club), from the Ray Wenderlich community.